Bronx Legal Separation Lawyers

 Should a couple reconcile and begin to live together again, the separation agreement may become invalid.
 It is possible for a separation agreement to stipulate the agreement is not void if the couple begins to once again reside together.
 There may be a requirement in a second agreement between the couple requiring them to officially make the initial agreement void.
 Any type of second agreement needs the signatures of both spouses in front of a notary.
 The second agreement must also be in proper legal form.

 A legal separation agreement can serve many different purposes with a couple.
 It could give them time to reconsider their situation.
 It could also maintain various married benefit and more.
-It would be best to speak about this with an experienced attorney.
-They will be able to draft the best possible separation agreement based on a couple’s situation.
+It would be to speak about this with an experienced attorney.
+They will be able to draft the possible separation agreement based on a couple’s situation.